-2.2.1 - Laboratory
+2.2.1 Laboratory

-Since the beginning of the year 2022, the GraviTower Bremen Pro represents ZARM's new next-generation drop tower system, which makes use of a rail-guided rope drive being able to perform 20 short-term microgravity experiments per hour.
-Even enabling partial-gravity will be possible in the future.
-Its technology is based on a commercial hydraulic winch system with more than 4000 hp of engine power that moves a rail-guided slider in a 16 m high tower, upwards and downwards.
+Since the beginning of the year 2022, the GraviTower Bremen Pro represents ZARM's new nextgeneration drop tower system, which makes use of a rail-guided rope drive being able to perform 20 short-term microgravity experiments per hour.
+This novel concept even enables partialgravity operation.
+The technology of the GraviTower technology is based on a commercial hydraulic winch system with more than 4000 hp of engine power that moves a rail-guided slider in a 16 m high tower, upwards and downwards.

 With its novel and sophisticated Release-Caging-Mechanism (RCM), the actively driven GraviTower located in the integration hall of the Bremen Drop Tower is capable to control heavy payloads in a very smooth and precise manner.
-The RCM developed and patented by ZARM also enables a fast and reliable decoupling as well as re-coupling of the experiment capsule inside the slider, which acts as a drag shield.
-Due to the fact that the Standard Capsule (see section 4.1.) of the Bremen Drop Tower is utilized, high synergy effects are given between both, the Bremen Drop Tower and GraviTower Bremen Pro.
+The RCM developed and patented by ZARM also enables a fast and reliable decoupling as well as recoupling of the experiment capsule inside the slider, which acts as a drag shield.
+Due to the fact that the Standard Capsule (see section 4.1) of the Bremen Drop Tower is utilized, high synergy effects are given between both, the Bremen Drop Tower and GraviTower Bremen Pro.
 It means a simple switching between all operation modes (drop, catapult, or GraviTower) with the same experiment capsule.

 Furthermore, GraviTower's user-friendly software control interface and future artificial intelligence (AI) capabilities interacting with the experimental setup now bring experimenting under space conditions on a laboratory level.

-In conclusion, the GraviTower Bremen Pro excellently complements the Bremen Drop Tower and offers to explore a wide range of parameters, to test preliminary setups or experiment components, to qualify new technologies for space and / or exploration missions, or to facilitate dedicated microgravity and partial-gravity research with a very high repetition rate.
+In conclusion, the Gravi-Tower Bremen Pro excellently complements the Bremen Drop Tower and offers to explore a wide range of parameters, to test preliminary setups or experiment components, to qualify new technologies for space and / or exploration missions, or to facilitate dedicated microgravity and partial-gravity research with a very high repetition rate.